 Earlier in the evening on Thursday, I arrived in Incheon Airport, excited that I could take advantage of a 24-hour layover to explore Seoul.
 I’d made big plans and plotted out what I wanted to see.
 After unloading my bags at the hotel, I would ask the front desk for directions to the famous Dongdaemun, set out on an evening walk to the city’s vibrant shopping district and stay there till the wee hours of the night to leisurely browse all the goods.
 The next morning could be spent taking in the city’s popular sights before heading back to the airport.
 Continue reading

-This post is Part II of my Cat On An Overseas Trip post series.
+This post is Part II of my Transporting Your Pet from the USA to Malaysia post series.
 While Part One discussed travel accessories, Part Two will be all about travel documents that you’ll need on both USA and Malaysia ends.
-In fact, before you make other arrangements, your pet’s documents should be the first step in the process that you should handle, as some may require action before you can get the permits and certificates.
+In fact, before you make other arrangements, your pet’s documents should be the first step in the process that you should handle, as some may require extra time before you can get the permits and certificates.
 Due to the slightly complicated procedures on the Malaysian side, I decided to wait till I had all the necessary paperwork before writing about this part of the process.
 Continue reading

 A painless check-in, even with a cat